megancamilla/FWD_genetics_screen/README.md

    * intervals_5kb.bed that contains the coordinates for each 5kb of your reference
    * coverage_isolate_5kb_intervals.txt that contains the average coverate for each 5kb window for each isolate in your BAM_FILES list
    * intervals_less_than_5x_isolate.txt that contains the intervals with less than 5x coverage for each isolate in your BAM_FILES list
-   * merged_intervals_less_than_5x.txt, sorted_merged_intervals_less_than_5x.txt and unique_lessthan5kb_intervals.bed (intermediate files but can be useful to look at, unique_5kb_intervals.bed is the most important.
+   * merged_intervals_less_than_5x.txt, sorted_merged_intervals_less_than_5x.txt and unique_lessthan5x_intervals.bed (intermediate files but can be useful to look at, unique_lessthan5x_intervals.bed is the most important.
 This file contains a unique non-redundant list of all the intervals (i.e. in any isolate) where the coverage was less than 5x)
-   * isolate_summary.txt, tab-delmited file that summarises if a 5kb interval contained
+   * isolate_summary.txt, tab-delmited file that summarises if one of the unique_lessthan5x_intervals.bed is present in their individual less_than_5x_intervals.txt file.
-   * summary_table.txt, final summary table of all 5kb intervals, with a 0 for genome regions that are present in the isolate and a 1 for genomic regions that are absent (are less than 5x coverage and therefore present in the less_than_5x_isolate.txt file)
+   * summary_table.txt, final summary table of all lessthan5x intervals, with a 0 for genome regions that are present in the isolate (i.e. not less than 5x) and a 1 for genomic regions that are absent (i.e. are less than 5x coverage and therefore present in the less_than_5x_isolate.txt file)